 The Risk Management Committee regards all phenomena that threaten continuation of our businesses and hinder sustainable growth as risks, and works to strengthen comprehensive and integrated risk management.

-In the fiscal year ended February 28, 2017, the committee worked to reduce the Company's overall risk by advancing and supporting measures to identify the inherent risk issues for each Group company and examine measures for resolving them.
-This was done by strengthening collaboration with each Seven & i Holdings’ division responsible for risk, and by bolstering the feedback system for risk-related information between Seven & i Holdings and the operating companies, with a view to reinforcing risk management.
+In the fiscal year ended February 28, 2018, the committee worked to reduce the Company’s overall risk by advancing and supporting measures to identify shared risks and inherent risk issues for each Group company.
+This was done through collaboration with each Seven & i Holdings’ division responsible for risk and a feedback system for risk-related information between Seven & i Holdings and the operating companies, with a view to further reinforcing risk management.

 The Information Management Committee is in charge of initiatives to strengthen corporate governance and information security based on gathering and managing information.

-In the fiscal year ended February 28, 2017, in regard to the system for reporting of Group companies to Seven & i Holdings, the committee strengthened its system for gathering important information from each company in an appropriate and timely manner and collaboratively addressing the information, while enhancing the system for centrally managing that information and reporting it without omission or delay to management and relevant departments.
+In the fiscal year ended February 28, 2018, the committee strengthened its system for gathering important information from each company in an appropriate and timely manner and collaboratively addressing the information while working to enhance the system for centrally managing that information and reporting it without omission or delay to management and relevant departments.